ariellepollock/project-2-app/README.md

 # Put It On The List

 ## Overview
 This app will help you maintain a collection of movie watchlists.
 Perhaps you like to create lists of movies for specific occassions/holidays, or maybe you just need an easy place to keep track of movies you MUST see.
-View lists other users have currated and show them some love with a heart, while also saving that list into your favorites.
+View lists other users have curated and show them some love with a heart, while also saving that list into your favorites.